CosmicEmm/devnotes/notes/markdown.md

 # Markdown
 * Markdown is a markup language that is used to produce beautifully formatted text documents.
 * Markdown also works on Discord and Reddit.
+* There are many flavors of markdown.
+The flavor of markdown specifically for GitHub is called GFN.
 * A markdown file has the .md extension.
 * One of the most common applications of markdown is a **README.md** file.
 * To start a new paragraph, separate it from the previous one by one empty line.